 Daphne: Neither did me hooligan brothers.

-- A song in Rutland Weekend Television was called "Football", the lyrics being entirely insane.
+- A song in Rutland Weekend Television called "Football" has some insane lyrics describing the phenomenon:

 I chuck lead pipe for West Ham

 I kick and maim for Chelsea

 I drop bottles for United on the crowd from up above

 Yes, football is the game that we all love